-- Total PV vertical profile: All cyclones present a similar vertical PV profile (Fig. 4a) with a local maximum of the order of 1.3 PVUs at 850 hPa and a dramatic increase of PV above 400 hPa.
-Campa and Wernli (2012) showed that such a profile is typical for extratropical cyclones where the local maximum of PV at lower levels is related to diabatic heating and high PV values in the upper troposphere are related to PV streamers, or, more generally, stratospheric air masses that overlap with cyclone centres.
-Indeed, the PV values in Fig. 3 are consistent with the ones in the vertical profiles of Fig. 4.

-- Conserved PV: The PV streamer in Fig. 3 corresponds to stratospheric air that intrudes into the Mediterranean and thus is prescribed in the boundary conditions of the domain.
-As a result, the conserved component of PV in levels above 400 hPa ( $q{co}$ ; Fig. 4b) presents values comparable to the total PV (Fig. 4a).
-Indeed, the fields of both $q{co}$ and total atmospheric PV present similar amplitude and shape when comparing their horizontal cross sections at 300 hPa in Figs 5a and 3, respectively.
+- Total PV vertical profile.
+All cyclones present a similar vertical PV profile (Fig. 4a) with a local maximum of the order of 1.3 PVU at 850 hPa and a dramatic increase in PV above 400 hPa. Čampa and Wernli (2012) have shown that such a profile is typical of extratropical cyclones where the local maximum of PV at lower levels is related to diabatic heating and high PV values in the upper troposphere are related to PV streamers or, more generally, stratospheric air masses that overlap with cyclone centres.
+Indeed, the PV values in Fig. 3 are consistent with the ones in the vertical profiles of Fig. 4. - Conserved PV.
+The PV streamer in Fig. 3 corresponds to stratospheric air that intrudes into the Mediterranean and thus is prescribed in the boundary conditions of the domain.
+As a result, the conserved component of PV in levels above 400 hPa (q{co} ; Fig. 4b) presents values comparable to the total PV (Fig. 4a).
+Indeed, the fields of both q{co} and total atmospheric PV present a similar amplitude and shape when comparing their horizontal cross sections at 300 hPa in Figs. 5a and 3, respectively.

-In contrast to the upper troposphere, the vertical profile of qco tends to be rather invariant below 400 hPa, presenting an average value of the order of 0.5 PVUs (Fig. 4b).
-However, qco at low levels exceeds 1 PVU in several cases, especially in the first model levels.
-Figure 5b shows that higher values of qco are related to a low-level PV streamer that overlaps with the cold sector of the cyclones and wraps cyclonically around their centre.
-Being only subject to advection, qco is strongly dependent on the total PV in the initial conditions of the simulations.
+In contrast to the upper troposphere, the vertical profile of q{co} tends to be rather invariant below 400 hPa, presenting an average value of the order of 0.5 PVU (Fig. 4b).
+However, q{co} at low levels exceeds 1 PVU in several cases, especially in the first model levels.
+Figure 5b shows that higher values of q{co} are related to a low-level PV streamer that overlaps with the cold sector of the cyclones and wraps cyclonically around their centre.
+Being only subject to advection, q{co} is strongly dependent on the total PV in the initial conditions of the simulations.
 The origin of this low-level streamer is plausibly related to prominent values of PV close to orographic features.
-Indeed, the initial conditions of PV at 850 hPa are consistent with Fig. 5b, showing values of the order of 0.5 PVUs close to mountains (not shown).

-270 The role of mountains in acting as PV sources has been demonstrated previously by Schär and Durran (1997).
-The authors used idealised simulations to show that PV anomalies may be generated in the wake of mountains due to internal dissipation of the air flow.
-Therefore, mountains plausibly act as a reservoir of relatively high PV values that potentially reinforces cyclones.
+Indeed, the initial conditions of PV at 850 hPa are consistent with Fig. 5b, showing values of the order of 0.5 PVU close to mountains (not shown).
+The role of mountains in acting as PV sources has been demonstrated previously by Schär and Durran (1997).
+The authors used idealised simulations to show that PV anomalies may be generated in the wake of mountains due to internal dissipation of the airflow.
+Therefore, mountains plausibly act as a source of relatively high PV values that potentially reinforces cyclones.
 This hypothesis has been confirmed in a case study by McTaggart-Cowan et al. (2010b).
 The authors performed several sensitivity tests on the dynamics of a medicane that developed close to the Alps.
-Results showed that removal of the 275 mountains had a detrimental effect on cyclogenesis, inhibiting its occurrence.
+Results showed that removal of the mountains had a detrimental effect on cyclogenesis, inhibiting its occurrence.